Events Manager

 If the following statements describe you, you are a great fit for this role!

 You are an excellent collaborator and team player.
-You are eager to partner with and learn from colleagues.
+You are eager to partner with and learn from fellow educators.
 You thrive in an environment that values learning, relationships, collaboration, and joy.
 You are flexible, adaptive, authentic, confident, and humble.

-You are an effective communicator and relationship builder with children, teens, and adults.
+You are an effective communicator and relationship builder.
 You easily develop rapport and inspire trust.
 You have a warm, energetic, and authentic personality that translates to building lasting relationships.
-You are joyful, present, and relaxed with children.
+You demonstrate deep listening in your interactions with others and respond in a way that honors each person.

 You are a reflective, emotionally intelligent learner.
 You are self-aware and seek to learn and refine your skills.
 You are eager for feedback and engage in your own ongoing reflective practices.
 You recognize your own emotions and are able to engage with them in healthy ways.